NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/getting-started.md

 $ npm install -D nativescript-dev-appium
 ```

-> After completion of the installation, if your project has a dependency to *TypeScript*, the plugin should have added an `e2e` folder containing predefined configs and samples.
+> After completion of the installation, the plugin should have added an `e2e` folder containing predefined configs and samples.

- # TODO: What if it doesn't have such dependency ???????????

 ### Folder Structure